 Psychologists are fond of saying: “If you can name it, you can tame it.”
 It’s true of pledge drives as well.
 If you open the hood on a pledge drive, what are the moving parts?
-Once you identify them, you might be able to improve each of the parts, and find new ways for those parts to work together more efficiently.
+Name them, and you might be able to improve them, and find new ways for them to work together more efficiently.

 “Message” consists of all the things your pitchers say during a drive.
 A lot of it recounts the same benefits of listening that the station already uses in renewal letters.
 On billboards and ads.
-In your mission statement and annual reports.
+In the mission statement and annual reports.
 These are the reasons for listening.
 Message also contains the reasons for giving -- why listener support is a necessary part of the equation.
 Message reminds listeners of their relationship with the station and how their contribution keeps that relationship strong.

-“Method” is the magic that great hosts bring to work every day.
-It’s the instant connection that happens when that host opens the mic and starts talking.
+“Method” is the magic that great hosts bring to their work every day.
+It’s the connection that happens when that host opens the mic and starts talking.
 The stories they tell.
-The connections they help you make to the music or the news.
+The connections they help listeners make to the music or the news.
 The way they figuratively hold a listener’s hand and walk them through a break to be planted happily in the next quarter hour.
-And they do it all seamlessly.
+And they do it efficiently and seamlessly.

-“Accelerators” are all the things that fuel the fires of pledge drives.
-Coffee mugs.
-Trips to Paris.
-A tote bag.
-Or a new iPad.
+“Accelerators” are all the things that fan the fires in pledge drives.
+Sweepstakes.
+Hourly Goals.
+Matching Grants.
+Premiums.
+Food shelf partnerships.
+Tree plantings.
 Accelerators catch the attention of your potential donors, and get them to give now, and possibly give more.
-Dangle a matching grant that ends in just 5 minutes and it’s almost guaranteed that the phones will ring.
+Dangle a big matching grant that ends in just 5 minutes and it’s almost guaranteed the phones will ring.

 Yet we all must agree that Message and Method are the two most important elements in drives.
-They provide focus in fundraising.
 Without a clear message and an engaging method your pledge drives are merely a week of whining, begging, and pleading, certain to drive your listeners away.

-All year long your station hosts utilize Message and Method to engage your listeners.
 But can we rely solely on message and method to convince listeners to join?
 Yes, but it’s not easy.
 Unless you’re Ira Glass.
-His audio spots about walking past reason, and how Megan turned in her mom as a public radio freeloader, and the Starbucks guy offer no deadlines.
-No matching grants.
-No coffee mugs.
-And certainly no iPads.
-His audio spots instantly engage us.
-And they make the phones ring.
+His audio spots about walking past reason, and how Megan turned in her mom as a public radio freeloader make the phones ring.
 But these are the holy grail of public radio fundraising.
 Not many of us are capable of producing one spot of Ira’s caliber, much less conducting a whole drive in that way.